Client-Engineering-Indonesia/Workshop-AI-Sales-Assistant/README.md

   <img src="https://github.com/user-attachments/assets/e0b98a69-3174-4ca1-96a7-b2a19f0ed5fa" alt="Updated Image" width="256" height="43.9">
 </div>

-## Introduction
+### Introduction

-IBM watsonx, as an Agentic AI, leverages natural language processing (NLP) and Generative AI to orchestrate both basic and advanced skills from its catalog to execute requests from customers, employees, and knowledge workers — and to complete complex tasks on their behalf.
+IBM watsonx, as an Agentic AI, leverages natural language processing (NLP) and Generative AI to orchestrate both basic and advanced skills from its catalog to execute requests from customers, employees, and knowledge workers — and to complete complex tasks on their behalf.<br>

 ## Workshop Digital Labour